City of Lincoln pushing for a Farmer’s Market

 LINCOLN, Ark.
-(KFTA) — Lincoln residents are trying to get a committee of volunteers organized to make a Farmer’s Market happen.
+(KNWA) — Lincoln residents are trying to get a committee of volunteers organized to make a Farmer’s Market happen.

 Rick Setting, who is in charge of the promoting of the Farmer’s Market, said getting the conversation started of the project has been pretty positive from both the residents and city officials.